ThreeFx/ansible-wireguard/README.md

 wireguard
 =========

-Role to set up wireguard on (primarily) Debian systems.
+Role to set up wireguard on Debian systems.

-Note that for Debians systems up until buster you have to enable at least `testing` (Codename: bullseye) repositories, since wireguard is only packaged for bullseye and later.
+Note that for Debians systems up until (and including) buster you have to enable at least `testing` (Codename: bullseye) repositories, since wireguard is only packaged for bullseye and later.
 See [this role](https://github.com/ThreeFx/apt) for an Ansible role for this.

 Requirements
 ------------